British Rail Class 325: Operations

-At launch, the trains were operated by British Rail's parcel's service, Rail Express Systems (RES).
+At launch, the trains were operated by British Rail's parcel service, Rail Express Systems (RES).
 With the Privatisation of British Rail operation was transferred to English Welsh & Scottish Railway.
 Such work continued alongside Class 86 locomotives up the West Coast Main Line and East Coast Main Line until 2003, when Royal Mail withdrew the postal contracts, resulting in decreasing use until the units entered storage following the end of work.

 When First GBRf gained a new contract for mail transport over Christmas 2004, the Class 325s returned to limited work operating in multiple.
 Work with locomotive haulage also occurred again, powered by GBRf Class 87s.
 After a traction reshuffle the Class 325s resumed service with their power cars and without locomotive haulage.

 GBRf's contract expired in 2010.
 A new contract for Royal Mail operations, and responsibility for managing the Class 325 fleet, was won by DB Schenker.
 As of June 2010, seven trains were to be run a day, between London, Warrington and Glasgow via the West Coast Main Line, with capacity to be flexible as required.
 The sets can be worked together to make up four-, eight- or twelve-car trains.

 In 2012, unit number 325010, which had been damaged and was stored as a source of spares for the rest of the fleet, was disposed of by scrapping.

-From June 2013, DB Schenker re-inaugurated an additional service on the East Coast Main Line from Willesden to Low Fell, just outside Newcastle.
+On 14 June 2024 services from Low Fell to Willesden were withdrawn.

+In July 2024, Royal Mail announced that it would stop moving mail by its own rail fleet in October 2024, citing cost grounds.
+It stated “Royal Mail will continue to use rail services to transport mail across the country however our own freight trains are at the end of their operational lives."

 Fleet details

+Vehicle numbering

+Individual vehicles are numbered in the ranges as follows:

+DTV(A) vehicles take the even numbers from the DTV range, while DTV(B) vehicles take the odd numbers.